castholm/zigglgen/README.md

 If you have any issues or suggestions, please open an issue or a pull request.

-### Help us define overrides for function parameters and return types!
+### Help us define overrides for function parameters and return types

 Due to the nature of the API Registry being designed for C, zigglgen currently generates most pointers types as `[*c]` pointers, which is less than ideal.
 A long-term goal for zigglgen is for every single pointer type to be correctly